petergithub/notes/tech/projectNotes.md

 2. What did we miss (START)?
  - Start review of requirements sooner
  - Consider separate work stream for data remediation
- - Project schedule missing details that outline tasks and dependencies clearly – difficult to know if we were on track
  - Good understanding of Integrating Systems

 3. What did work well (CONTINUE)?